nesi/perf-training/_lessons/python-scatter/01-profiling.md

     28                                           @profile
     29                                           def isInsideContour(p, xc, yc, tol=0.01):
     30                                               """
-    31                                               Check is a point is inside closed contour by summing the 32                                               the angles between point p, (xc[i], yc[i]) and (xc[i+1], yc[i+1]).
+    31                                               Check if a point is inside closed contour by summing the 32                                               the angles between point p, (xc[i], yc[i]) and (xc[i+1], yc[i+1]).
-    33                                               Point p id declared to be inside if the total angle amounts to 34                                               2*pi.
+    33                                               Point p is declared to be inside if the total angle amounts to 34                                               2*pi.
     35
     36                                               @param p point (2d array)